Madison Bumgarner: 2015

-On February 19, 2015, at Scottsdale Stadium, after watching the Giants’ first workout of spring training, Bochy announced that he had named Bumgarner as their Opening Day starting pitcher again.
-"He’s going the second game, too."
+On February 19, 2015, at Scottsdale Stadium, after watching the Giants' first workout of spring training, Bochy announced that he had named Bumgarner as their Opening Day starting pitcher again.
+"He's going the second game, too."

 On April 6, 2015, at Chase Field, in a 5–4 win over the Arizona Diamondbacks, Bumgarner started on Opening Night and held them to one run.
 On April 13 at AT&T Park, before the team's home opener against the Colorado Rockies, the Giants raised their third World Series championship flag during a pregame ceremony.
 Giants CEO, Managing general partner, owner, and President Larry Baer convinced him to enter on a San Francisco Mounted Police horseback, something Bumgarner did not want to do, arguing with him for weeks about it, but ended up being glad he did it.
 Bumgarner relayed the banner to six of the nine Giants who were part of all three World Series championship teams in the past five years.
 They climbed into the stands to raise it up a pole matching the height of the American flag.
 On April 18 at AT&T Park, during another pregame ceremony, the team received their World Series rings before their game against the Arizona Diamondbacks.

-Bumgarner pitched 7 1/3 scoreless innings and struck out six batters on May 4, 2015, in a 2–0 win over the Padres.
+On May 4, 2015, at AT&T Park, in a 2–0 win over the San Diego Padres, Bumgarner pitched 7 1/3 scoreless innings and struck out six batters.
 He took a no-hitter into the seventh inning, but Justin Upton spoiled it with a leadoff single.
 On May 21, Bumgarner became the first pitcher to hit a home run off of Kershaw, who became the second Cy Young Award winner to surrender a home run to Bumgarner, joining Zack Greinke.
+Bumgarner became the first reigning World Series MVP in Major League history to hit a home run off of a defending League MVP.

 On June 23 at AT&T Park, Bumgarner again pitched 7 1/3 innings against the Padres.
 But this time, he struck out a career-high 14 batters, tying Atlee Hammaker's San Francisco Era record for the most strikeouts in a game by a left-handed pitcher.
 This tied for the second most strikeouts in a game by a left-handed pitcher in franchise history.
 This trailed only National Baseball Hall of Famer Carl Hubbell's 15.
 According to ESPN Stats and Info, he became the first National League pitcher to assemble a 14-strikeout, one-walk game and no decision since the Chicago Cubs' Mark Prior on September 30, 2004.
 Five days later, in a 6–3 win over the Colorado Rockies, Bumgarner had two hits, one a solo home run, scored twice, and struck out center fielder Brandon Barnes swinging in the top of the second inning for his 1,000th career strikeout.
 He became the third left-handed pitcher in the San Francisco era and the third-youngest in franchise history to reach the milestone.
 Only Amos Rusie (21) and Mathewson (25) were younger.